-The "Applicability of Codes" section in each of the EFPIA Codes makes it clear that Member Companies must comply with any applicable codes and any laws and regulations to which they are subject.
+The "Applicability of Code" section in the EFPIA Code makes it clear that Member Companies must comply with any applicable codes and any laws and regulations to which they are subject.
 EFPIA member companies must:

-- p Either be a member of the Member Association in each country where it conducts activities covered by the EFPIA Codes (either directly or through the relevant subsidiary); - p Or agree in writing with each such Member Association that it (or its relevant subsidiary) is bound by such Member Association's code (including any applicable sanctions that may be imposed thereafter).
+- Either be a member of the Member Association in each country where it conducts activities covered by the EFPIA Code (either directly or through the relevant subsidiary); - Or agree in writing with each such Member Association that it (or its relevant subsidiary) is bound by such Member Association's code (including any applicable sanctions that may be imposed thereafter).